 Lifetime annuity – 100% capital access for 15 years | 0% | 1% | 2% | 5% | 0% | 0% | 0% | 0% |

-Homeowners who are part of a couple do well under the current means test rules in terms of the amount of Age Pension they receive if they partly or entirely invest in lifetime annuities compared to investing in an allocated pension if they have higher superannuation balances.
-They will generally still do well (with some exceptions for lower superannuation balances) if they invest in more conventional lifetime annuities from 1 July 2019, and in some cases will do better.
-If they invest in less conventional lifetime annuities which provide high levels of capital access from 1 July 2019, they may lose some of the Age Pension they will get if they invest in an allocated pension alone.
+Homeowners who are part of a couple did well under the old means test rules in terms of the amount of Age Pension they received if they partly or entirely invested in lifetime annuities compared to investing in an allocated pension if they had higher superannuation balances.
+They generally still do well (with some exceptions for lower super balances) if they invest in more conventional lifetime annuities after 1 July 2019, and in some cases do better.
+If they invest in less conventional lifetime annuities which provide high levels of capital access after 1 July 2019, they may lose some of the Age Pension they get if they invest in an account-based pension alone.

 Couple Non-Homeowner

-Stand Alone – Average % of Age Pension received to Age 90
+Lifetime annuity only – Average % of Age Pension received to age 90

 ---|---|---|---|---|---|---|---|---|